 Another step you can take to prevent proximity bias in your global workforce is ensuring that employees in each country receive comparable best-in-class benefits.
 If you’re hiring employees abroad, working with an EOR service provider like Via can help you provide locally curated benefits packages that make employees across the globe feel valued.

 It’s true.
 Companies want to hire employees around the world, but are unsure of how to navigate onboarding.
 Via makes hiring international talent seamless.
 With our-easy-to-use platform, Via manages the local HR processes for employment such as work visas and permits, benefits, payroll, background checks, and more.
 Our team of local labor lawyers and on-the-ground experts ensure that your company remains compliant while expanding abroad.
-As your employer-or-record/entity, Via assumes full responsibility for employment liability, so that you can focus on what matters: recruiting and managing your team.
+As your employer-or-record/entity, Via assumes responsibility for employment liability, so that you can focus on what matters: recruiting and managing your team.

 With Via’s transparent pricing, you can pay full-time employees or contractors across borders with no hidden set-up fees, no foreign exchange or transaction fees, and no minimums–start with 1 employee and scale up at your own pace.